Speaking from the Heart

 I used to work in the aircraft manufacturing industry, but now I am retired.
 I am a proud father of three exceptional and independent daughters.
 I prefer to communicate in plain English and avoid using buzzwords.
 Originally from Wales, I moved to the United States in 1995 when I was 38 years old.
 A job offer that was too good to refuse prompted me to relocate with my family.

-Age has become somewhat of a puzzle for me lately.
+Age has become something of a puzzle for me lately.
 I received my donor heart on March 1, 2012, when I was 55 years old.
-My wonderful donor was 20 years younger than I was.
-It's been 13 years since the transplant, which means I am now 68 years old—or perhaps 13, depending on my mood on any given day.
+My wonderful donor was 20 years younger than I. It's been 13 years since the transplant, which means I am now 68 years old—or perhaps 13, depending on my mood on any given day.
+I am now an ordained, non-denominational Minister and Amputee advocate.y

 IMG_1101.jpg